The High-Water Mark Method and Annuities

 That said, there are still some downsides to the high-water mark method.
 Lewis said that the biggest disadvantages of this contract design include a “more complex” crediting strategy and “lower potential returns in a stable market.”

-Essentially, indexed annuities provide a guaranteed minimum rate, ensuring that even if the underlying index performs poorly throughout the contract term, the annuity owner will still receive a certain amount of credited interest.
+Essentially, fixed index annuities provide a guaranteed minimum rate, ensuring that even if the underlying index performs poorly throughout the contract term, the annuity owner will still receive a certain amount of credited interest.

 As with any annuity product, it’s important to weigh the pros and cons before deciding to move forward.
-Consulting with a financial advisor can help you understand all the ins and outs of a high-water mark indexed annuity and decide if it’s right for you.
+Consulting with a financial advisor can help you understand all the ins and outs of a high-water mark fixed index annuity and decide if it’s right for you.

 Please seek the advice of a qualified professional before making financial decisions.